-***UPDATE 11/5/18 - Due to high water all public boat launches operated by the Red River Waterway Commission are closed at this time.
+5/11/2022 - All public boat launches operated by the Red River Waterway Commission are open.

 Desoto found it while exploring the Mississippi for riches.
 Bienville followed its route to explore north Louisiana.
 St. Denis spent years searching its shores for gold and silver.
 Early settlers and farmers used it to ship cotton and other goods to New Orleans.
 The Confederate Army used it to move food and troops south.
 The Union Army used it to move food and troops north.
 Steamboat lines from St. Louis, Pittsburgh and Cincinnati roamed its waters.